Martyn Percy: Theology

 Percy's theology is generally considered to represent the liberal tradition in the Church of England.
 His viewpoints typically argue for the "middle ground" between evangelical and catholic positions, with appeals to Anglican comprehensiveness, and the tradition of respecting theological differences.
 Percy's main interlocutors in his writings comprise a trinity of American theologians: Daniel W. Hardy, Urban T. Holmes III, and James F. Hopewell.
 Percy is a proponent of "generous orthodoxy", and argues for a theological approach that copes with "serious forms of dispute and threat[s] of schism."
+He draws on post-liberal theological perspectives such as those found in the works of George Lindbeck and Peter Berger.
 In 2018, a group of scholars from the fields of sociology, anthropology, musicology, theology and ecclesiology published a book (edited by Ian Markham and Joshua Daniels) on Percy's work to date, based on an earlier symposium engaging with Percy's writings, held at Virginia Theological Seminary (Washington DC) in 2016.
 The subsequent Reasonable Radical?
 Reading the Writings of Martyn Percy offers a broad guide to the compass of Percy's work.

 Percy has adopted a progressive outlook on a number of social issues, such as LGBTQ rights and the ordination of women.
-However his writings affirm orthodox Christian positions on the incarnation, atonement, resurrection and ascension; he has consistently defended the historicity of Jesus’ healing and nature miracles.
+However, his writings affirm orthodox Christian positions on the incarnation, atonement, resurrection and ascension; he has consistently defended the historicity of Jesus' healing and nature miracles.
 Noted for his work on fundamentalism and revivalism, for which he engages with sociology and anthropology, he was described in the academic journal Theology, by Nigel Rooms, as the British theologian who is the closest to being a "missionary anthropologist".

 In 2002, Percy co-founded the Society for the Study of Anglicanism with Tom Hughson, which meets annually at the American Academy of Religion and is now in a full partnership with Virginia Theological Seminary.
 Percy has served as chair of committee (the oversight body) for Cliff College – a Methodist Bible college in the evangelical-charismatic tradition – and also works with a number of other evangelical groups.
 He is a vice-president of Modern Church and has been a member of the Faculty of Theology and Religion at the University of Oxford since 2004.
-From 2014 he has also taught for the Said Business School and for the Department of Sociology at the university.
+From 2014-22 he has also taught for the Said Business School and for the Department of Sociology at the university.

-Percy has been a regular contributor to The Guardian, BBC Radio Four, and the BBC World Service.
+Percy has been a regular contributor to The Guardian, The Times, Prospect Magazine, BBC Radio Four, and the BBC World Service.